MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 ## View and manipulate results

 After you execute a query, the results are displayed in the results grid located below the query editor.
-The results grid presents query results in a tabular format.
-With the results grid, you can interactively sort, filter, group, and visualize the data in various ways.
+The results grid presents query results in a tabular format, and provides functionality to sort, filter, group, and visualize the data in various ways.
 For more information, see [Azure Data Explorer web UI results grid](web-results-grid.md).

 ## Monitor query statistics